Gowthamkumar29/Emotion_based_music_recommendation/README.md

 OpenCV Face Detection

 🙌 Acknowledgements
-Inspired by the intersection of AI and music.
+This project was inspired by the intersection of AI and music.

-Developed as a personal project for showcasing machine learning + full-stack skills.
+Built to showcase practical applications of Machine Learning and Full-Stack Development.